-Hot weather cuts French nuclear generation
+Hot weather cuts French, German nuclear power output

 Its two reactors at the 2,600 megawatt (MW) Golfech nuclear power plant in the south of France were offline due to high temperatures on the Garonne river.

-EDF’s use of water from rivers as coolant is regulated by law to protect plant and animal life and it is obliged to cut output in hot weather when water temperatures rise, or when river levels and flow rate are low.
+EDF’s use of water from rivers as a coolant is regulated by law to protect plant and animal life and it is obliged to cut output in hot weather when water temperatures rise, or when river levels and flow rates are low.

 Atomic power from France’s 58 reactors accounts for over 75 percent of its electricity needs.
 Available nuclear power supply was down 1.4 percentage points at 65.3% of total capacity compared with Wednesday.